Get our best content

 ~max once a week~

 We’ve all heard the stats: Black Americans are incarcerated at five times the rate of white Americans, and make up nearly 40% of the total prison population.
+But here’s a thing the internet racists won’t tell you: SPLC research shows that white people are just as likely to commit violent crimes as Black people.

 So why are Black Americans being locked up at such alarmingly disproportionate rates?
 The answer lies in the current concept of “violent crime” and its roots in racism and white supremacy.

 It’s time to face the uncomfortable truth: our criminal justice system is built on systemic racism, and even the very label of “violent crime” itself has become a tool for perpetuating it.
 The reality is that the current definition of violent crime is outdated and shaped by decades of racist policies, from the war on drugs to the “tough on crime” mentality.
 These policies have had a devastating impact on Black communities, leading to mass incarceration and tearing families apart.
-As well, white people have always had the power to define what is considered a crime, and what is considered violent.
-This means that the definition of violent crime is inherently racist, as it has been shaped by the biases and prejudices of those in power.

 The double standard is stark: white people who commit violent crimes are often seen as misguided or having made a mistake, while Black people who do the same are labeled as dangerous and in need of punishment.